Pylons/pyramid/docs/narr/install.rst

    Even though Python 3.3 and better comes with ``pyvenv`` out of the box, which is similar to ``virtualenv``, we suggest using ``virtualenv`` instead.
    ``virtualenv`` works on well Python 3.3.
-This isn't a recommendation made for technical reasons, it's one made because it's not possible for the authors of this guide to explain setup using multiple virtual environment systems.  ``pyenv`` will work fine.
+This isn't a recommendation made for technical reasons, it's one made because it's not feasible for the authors of this guide to explain setup using multiple virtual environment systems.
+We are aiming to not need to make the installation documentation Turing-complete.

+   ``pyenv`` will work fine.
 However, if you use ``pyvenv`` instead, you'll need to understand how to install software such as ``distribute`` into the virtual environment manually, which this guide does not cover.

 .. code-block:: text